 Program alumni are the best resources for students interested in going abroad, and they are available to answer your questions.
-If you would like to talk to a recent student about their experience in China, get in touch with the advisor, Susan Parsons.
+If you would like to talk to a recent student about their experience in Japan, get in touch with the advisor, Susan Parsons.

 Celinda Chang, Tulane University

 When I left for Japan, I cried because I was scared.
 Now, as the program comes to an end, the tears are returning because I can hardly fathom the fact that I have to leave.

 The School in Japan helped me take advantage of the study abroad experience.
 We were provided with an excellent balance of support and guidance along with independence to learn and explore on our own.
 Through fieldwork in Yokoze, Tottori, Kyoto, Kusatsu, and Nikko, we also had many opportunities to learn outside of the classroom, seeing different sides of Japan that we wouldn’t have been able to through tourism.
 We were pushed to think about and do things outside of our comfort zones.
 Because of this, I learned to be more comfortable with risk-taking and the unknown.

 There are a multitude of things I experienced and accomplished that I never would’ve imagined possible when starting to learn Japanese.
 Intern/volunteering at a hospital’s palliative care unit, writing a 17-page research paper on Japanese Kampo medicine, completing group projects in Japanese content courses, exploring school life and making friends though three dance clubs, navigating solo travel- these became some of my most beloved experiences and accomplishments, yet would seem impossible to my past self from just last year.
 I jumped through four levels of Japanese, going from barely being able to describe my likes and dislikes to preparing to challenge the JLPT test (N2) after the end of the program.